tdownie0/music-theor-ease/topics/Website_Setup/ch4.md

 />
 ```

-You can pick your own selection of fonts by visiting the Google site that provides these fonts:
+The reader is also free to pick their own selection of fonts.
+One option to do so would be by visiting the
-[Google Fonts](https://fonts.google.com/).
-Once you select the fonts you would like, you can add them to the list
+Google site referenced above: [Google Fonts](https://fonts.google.com/).
+Once the fonts desired are selected,
-of fonts you would like to use, and then at the end choose to get the embed code like above, or download the
-fonts to use.
-How this is done may change in the future, but the site itself has several helpful resources with
+they can be added to a list of fonts on the site.
+This enables the user to have the options of generating an embed code like above, or downloading the fonts.
+How this is done may change in the future, but the site itself
-making design decisions, and can give you examples of how to use the api.
-Using Google to find videos on how
+has several helpful resources for making design decisions, and provides examples of how to use their api.
+Using
-to make selections and implement your selections may also be useful.
+Google to search for videos on how to make selections and implement these selections may also be useful.

 The site I used to choose my font sizes came from this or another similar site:
 [Typescale](https://typescale.com/).
 With this I choose my scale to be a perfect fourth, and went with "rem" as